Qowaiv/qowaiv-domainmodel/example/README.md

 ```

 So, for any action that changes the game state, all these rules are checked.
 If
-any of them fails, the change is not applied.
+any of them fail, the change is not applied.

 ## Pre-conditions
 Some conditions should be checked before changing the state.
 There are two major